-Your marriage separation date in a California divorce action plays an important role in many family law cases.
-The marriage separation date can be the difference between whether or not an asset is community versus separate property and whether a marriage is of a long duration such that spousal support may continue indefinitely until death or remarriage or a short-term marriage where spousal support may cut off at the “half the duration of the marriage” mark.
+Your date of separation plays an important role in your divorce proceeding.
+The date of separation can be the difference between whether or not an asset is community property versus separate property.
+Another effect is that the date of separation determines whether a marriage is short term or of a long duration.
+Marriages of long duration allow spousal support to continue indefinitely until death or remarriage.
+Short term marriages terminate spousal support at one-half the duration of the marriage mark.

 California Family Code Section 70

 The amended Family Code is to read: “Date of separation” means the date that a complete and final break in the marital relationship has occurred, as evidenced by both of the following:

 (1) The spouse has expressed to the other spouse his or her intent to end the marriage.

 (2) The conduct of the spouse is consistent with his or her intent to end the marriage.